Margarita-Simeonova/Conditional-Statements/README.md

 ########

-7. Shopping
+7. Shopping:
+8.
 Peter wants to buy N video cards, M processors and P number of RAM.
 If the number of video cards is greater than the number of processors, you get a 15% discount on the final bill.
 The following prices apply:

  • Video card – BGN 250/pc.

  • Processor – 35% of the price of purchased video cards/pcs.

  • RAM memory – 10% of the price of purchased video cards/pcs.

 To calculate the amount needed to purchase the materials and to calculate whether the budget will be enough.

-Login
+Input:

 The input consists of four lines:

- 1. Peter's budget - a real number in the interval [1.0…100000.0]
+ 1. Peter's budget - a real
  2. The number of video cards - an integer in the interval [1…100]
  3. The number of processors - an integer in the interval [1…100]
  4. The number of RAM memory - an integer in the interval [1...100]